Kumarmehta019/Space-Invaders/README.md

 > 2. [Space Invaders - Wikipedia](https://en.wikipedia.org/wiki/Space_Invaders)

-## 2. Project Brief & Technical Requirements
+## 2. Project Brief and Technical Requirements

 - Build a grid based game in the browser
 - The player should be able to clear at least one wave of aliens